knyazev-math/Class-Matrix/README.md

   6) gauss — gaussian elimination

   7) solve — solves system of linear equations

+  8) polynom — finds the characteristic polynomial for a square matrix

-  8) jordan — finds the jordan form of the matrix (currently operating only for 2x2)
+  9 jordan — finds the jordan form of the matrix (currently operating only for 2x2)